sigstore/docs/content/en/cosign/kubernetes.md

 See the [Configuring Image Pattern](#configuring-image-patterns) for more information.

-If no policy is matched against the image digest, the [deprecated cosigned validation behavior](#deprecated-cosigned-validation-behavior) will occur.
+If no policy is matched against the image digest, the [deprecated policy-controller validation behavior](#deprecated-policy-controller-validation-behavior) will occur.

 An example of an allowed admission would be:
 1. If the image matched against `policy1` and `policy3`